DDVVPP/GitNote/README.md

 ✅ Add a Demo User\
 ✅ Deploy site\
 🔳 Once a new user is onboarded - create main route with instructions & steps of how to begin - create UI for routes with no information in them\
-🔳 Onbboarding - Disable dates before today in Availability\
+✅ Onbboarding - Disable dates before today in Availability\
-🔳 Onbboarding - Disable dates before start date in End Date Availability
+✅ Onbboarding - Disable dates before start date in End Date Availability\
+🔳 Ability to cancel onboarding process (reroutes user to sign-in/sign-up page 🔳 Ability to save mid onboarding process